Report reference

 How to read a report reference

-The report reference primarily explains from which part of the database the report type draws data.
+The report reference primarily explains from which part of the database the report type extracts data.
 Additionally, it describes the overall purpose of reports of that type, which you can also use as inspiration for setting up your own reports.

 The report reference also cover each report type’s standard configurations.
 For each report configuration, the intended purpose and the following parts of the configuration are described: